Charlotte County, FL Logo

 County Services

-Freshwater and Primary Ditch Waterway Debris: waiting for the NRCS agreement to be finalized.
+Freshwater and Primary Ditch Waterway Debris: the contractor is out cleaning up the debris.

 Navigable Waterway Debris: the state has completed their work and Charlotte County is in the process of asking FEMA for additional funds to cover the balance of what was not collected by the state.